 Science: Researching Responsible Disposal Methods

-There are no agreed-upon best practices for the responsible disposal of flexible foam containing flame retardants.
-We have hosted three workshops (in April and October 2016, and February 2017) with participation from a broad group of stakeholders to identify research and policy priorities that could advance more responsible management of end-of-life foams and plastics mixed with flame retardants.
-We are working with participants to compile a report that can help inform scientific research, funding, and policy decisions.
+We have hosted three workshops (in April and October 2016, and February 2017) with participation from interdisciplinary stakeholders to identify research and policy priorities that could advance more responsible management of end-of-life foams and plastics mixed with flame retardants.
+We compiled a report1 that can help inform scientific research, funding, and policy decisions.